 1BIT: Your homemade Bloody Mary looks super, and it tastes good as well.

 Bella: Thanks, 1BIT.
 I made it with tomatoes that I grow in the little garden at the sunny side of the castle. …So 1BIT, tell me more about this CEO of M?

-1BIT: Well, the CEO of M told me about his expansion plans.
+1BIT: Well, CEO of M told me about his expansion plans.
 He doesn’t sell alcoholic drinks in his supermarket, so he created another small supermarket, the one where Bob works.
-This supermarket sells all kinds of alcohol, beer, wine, vodka, absinthe.
-You name it they sell it.
+This supermarket sells all kinds of alcohol, beer, wine, vodka, and absinthe.
+You name it, they sell it.
 25% of the sales of the products in this supermarket are alcoholic drinks.
 These supermarkets are always located a short distance from M, sometimes even in the same building.

 He told me that, if he would place these alcoholic drinks inside the bigger supermarkets, customers would buy less alcohol.
 The drinks would visually disappear between all the other products.

 With this solution CEO of M could market the big M as a healthy company, and the smaller company called D as the company with cheap products, including alcoholic beverages and cigarettes.

 Anyways, he continued talking and talking.
 About the travel agency he started, the schools he opened.
 He even opened some banks and organized festivals.
 And if that’s not enough, he sells more and more products under the name M.